Tristen Newton: Professional career

-Indiana Pacers / Indiana Mad Ants (2024–2025)
+Indiana Pacers / Mad Ants (2024–2025)

 On June 27, 2024, Newton was selected with the 49th overall pick by the Indiana Pacers in the 2024 NBA draft and on July 27, he signed a two-way contract with them.
 However, On January 1, 2025, he was waived by the Pacers.

-Minnesota Timberwolves / Iowa Wolves (2025–present)
+Minnesota Timberwolves / Iowa Wolves (2025–2026)

 On January 3, 2025, Newton was claimed off waivers by the Minnesota Timberwolves, retaining his two-way contract status.
 In three appearances for Minnesota, Newton averaged no points, 1.3 rebounds, and 0.3 assists.
 On October 18, Newton was waived by Minnesota after losing the final roster battle to Johnny Juzang.
 On November 6, 2025, Newton was named to the Iowa Wolves opening night roster.

+Houston Rockets / Rio Grande Valley Vipers (2026)

+On January 3, 2026, Newton signed a two-way contract with the Houston Rockets, splitting time with their NBA G League affiliate the Rio Grande Valley Vipers.